hyperledger/aries-rfcs/concepts/0302-aries-interop-profile/README.md

 - None

-> Will be the version number and a link to the latest commit of this RFC while this version was current.
+> Will be the version number as a link to the latest commit of this RFC while the version was current.

 ## Aries Agent Builders and Agents